Vyral/base-template/_posts/2019-04-02-are-there-opportunities-to-buy-with-a-low-down-payment.md

 {% include pullquote.html %}

-There are many factors that go into this, and a lot of them depend on your specific situation. **Your best bet is to speak with a professional real estate agent**, and we’d be more than happy to have a conversation and figure out what works best for you.&nbsp;
+There are many factors that go into this, and a lot of them depend on your specific situation. **Your best bet is to speak with a professional real estate agent**, and we’d be more than happy to have a conversation and figure out what works best for you.

 If you have any questions, would like more information, or are ready to talk about loan options, feel free to reach out to us.
 We look forward to hearing from you soon.